Cyborg (DC Comics): The New 52

 The redesigned Cyborg as a member of the original Justice League.
 Art by Ivan Reis.

 As of August 2011, Cyborg is featured as one of the main characters in a new Justice League ongoing series written by Geoff Johns and drawn by Jim Lee as part of DC's The New 52 relaunch.
 Johns has said of Cyborg, "He represents all of us in a lot of ways.
 If we have a cellphone and we're texting on it, we are a cyborg—that's what a cyborg is, using technology as an extension of ourselves."

-In a revised origin, Victor Stone appears as a high school football star who is heavily sought after by scouts, but has a distant relationship with his father Silas, a S.T.A.R.
+In a revised origin, Victor Stone is a high school football star who is heavily sought after by scouts, but has a distant relationship with his father Silas, a S.T.A.R.
 Labs scientist.
 Victor appears at his father's Lab as Silas' team is studying a Mother Box that Superman brought them.
 After a heated argument about Silas not attending Victor's games even after hearing about his son's success, the Mother Box explodes.
 The explosion kills the other scientists and destroys most of Victor's body, but spares Silas.
-Silas does everything he can for Victor's survival, along with Sarah Charles, and T. O. Morrow by using the technology kept in S.T.A.R's "Red Room" safe.
-Silas uses an injection of experimental nanites with Morrow adding robotic pieces onto Victor to assist.
-Victor recovers, now transformed into a Cyborg but as a side effect of the Mother Box's energies introduced into his body and interacting with his cybernetic parts, he access the vast New Gods data library, where he discover Darkseid's invasion plans and that it is being executed as he was being rebuilt.
+Silas uses an injection of experimental nanites to save Victor, with T. O. Morrow adding robotic pieces onto Victor to assist.
+Victor becomes a cyborg and is imbued with the Mother Box's energy, allowing him to access the data library of the New Gods.
 Victor is getting used to his new body when Parademons attack, attempting to grab Charles.
 Cyborg's defense systems react, and he quickly dispatches the Parademons while also destroying part of the lab.
 Victor blames Silas for his condition after hearing his father out and leaves.
 Later on after attempting to help a few civilians under attack, Victor inadvertently absorbs some of the attacking Parademon's components giving him access to Boom Tube technology.
-This ability automatically activates and transports him to where Superman, Batman, Wonder Woman, Flash, Green Lantern, and Aquaman are fighting against Darkseid's force, just moments before Darkseid arrives.
-He fights alongside the other heroes against Darkseid and his army, but Darkseid proves to be too strong.
-Victor is able to reverse engineer the alien boom tube technology and teleport all the invading army including Darkseid away, saving the Earth and then helps found the Justice League.
+Victor reverse-engineers the Boom Tube to teleport Darkseid and his forces away from Earth.